Syslog ingestion with ActiveGate

 • Environment ActiveGate version 1.295+ on Linux installed to monitor remote technologies.

-• Your network devices have the syslog enabled or you have other syslog producers configured in your network.
+• Your network devices have syslog enabled, or you have other syslog producers configured in your network.
 Refer to RFC 3164 and RFC 5424 for details.
 Dynatrace supports a wide variety of syslog implementations, including RSysLog, Syslog-NG, NXLog, and others.

-• By default, the ingested syslog must be in the format defined by RFC 3164 and RFC 5424.
-If your devices produce non-standard syslog format, you need to transform it to the supported format using Dynatrace OpenPipeline processing.
-RFC 3164 requires receiver configuration.
-For details, see Edit the syslog receiver configuration below.
+• By default, the ingested syslogs must be in the format defined by RFC 3164 and RFC 5424.
+If your devices produce non-standard syslog entries, you need to transform them to the supported format using Dynatrace OpenPipeline processing.

 Hardware requirements

 Syslog ingestion is performed by an ActiveGate.
-The syslog ingestion throughput depends on the hardware your ActiveGate is deployed on.
+The syslog ingestion throughput depends on the hardware on which your ActiveGate is deployed.

 CPUsRAM (GB)Maximum throughput